500 Gifts and Grants

-The Gift Review Committee (GRC) will be comprised of: Vice President for Development, Alumni and Community Engagement, who will be the Chair; General Counsel; and Assistant Vice President and Controller.
+The Gift Review Committee (GRC) will be comprised of: Vice President for Development and Alumni Relations, who will be the Chair; General Counsel; and Assistant Vice President and Controller.

 The GRC must review and preliminarily approve or disapprove all proposed in-kind gifts with an apparent value of $5,000 or more.
-Gifts with an apparent value of $5,000 or less which may involve some risk to the University must also be reviewed by the GRC as determined by the Vice President for Development, Alumni and Community Engagement.
+Gifts with an apparent value of $5,000 or less which may involve some risk to the University must also be reviewed by the GRC as determined by the Vice President for Development and Alumni Relations.

-The Vice President for Development, Alumni and Community Engagement must review and preliminarily approve or disapprove all proposed in-kind gifts with an apparent value of less than $5,000.
+The Vice President for Development and Alumni Relations must review and preliminarily approve or disapprove all proposed in-kind gifts with an apparent value of less than $5,000.

 In addition to the Conditions of Acceptance for All Gifts, the following conditions for accepting in-kind gifts must also be satisfied before any in-kind gift will be considered for acceptance by the Board:

 1. Valuation Process.
 Donors are required to provide the GRC with the following independent evidence of the value of the proposed in-kind gift with an apparent value of $5,000 or more:

 b.
 When deemed appropriate by the GRC, other evidence sufficient to independently establish the value of the proposed in-kind gift (such as a published equipment catalog that references the retail sale price of research and other equipment, for example).